nimroddanielmaayan/natours/notes.md

 > All of the course notes that I wrote are in this file

-> The course slides PDF has a lot of important information, including the theory lectures
+> The course slides PDF has a lot of important information, including the theory lectures.
+They "complete" the notes that I wrote here

 > The vscode-setup.md file contains Jonas's recommended vscode extensions and settings for node